 Get your name out

 You’ve done the work of creating a business plan, investing in the right equipment, filing the proper paperwork to be able to take your models to some of the more compelling spots in the region, and have even created a cohesive and thematic style around your photography that can be easily represented to potential clients.
 Now’s the time to actually get clients.
 A hybrid of advertising yourself locally and online can work wonders — sites like Craigslist and Facebook can be hyperlocal hubs that will easily spread your message.
+Or even think about starting your own Youtube channel.

 If you keep sending signals out eventually someone will answer back.
 And when you show them just how capable, thoughtful, and professional you are as a portrait photographer, the rest will be history.
 Understanding how to start a portrait photography business is about creating for yourself a deliberate path that you can easily follow.
 The more you leave up to chance, the harder it is to succeed.